hugonteifeh/func-list/README.md

 #### Description

-Returns a new list that is the result of applying the function that is passed as a first argument to all items in a list passed as the second argument.
+Returns a new list that is the result of applying the function that is passed as the first argument to all items in the list passed as the second argument.

 `filter :: (a -> Bool) [a] -> [a]`
 Takes a predicate(boolean function) and a list and returns a new list whose elements fulfuill the condition in the predicate.